18F/18f.gsa.gov/content/posts/derisking-guide-update.md

 image:
 ---

-Today we launch [De-risking Government Technology Guide 2.0](https://guides.18f.gov/derisking-government-tech/), the first update of the 18F De-risking Guide since it was published in 2020.
+Today we launch a new version of the [De-risking Government Technology Guide](https://guides.18f.gov/derisking-government-tech/), its first update since being published in 2020.
 Find all the recommendations from the original guide’s two parts—the State Software Budgeting Handbook and the Federal Field Guide—now in one unified package.
 Plus, a new, in-depth section on vendor management!

 Government technology projects face challenges to successful delivery from budgeting through post-award.
 To lower risk of failure at any stage, the guide offers methods, models, and examples that reflect:
 - Best practices in modern software development